rdewolff/temple/README.md

 - split logic
 - file upload
 - list of reserver keyword not to use in our source code var name or function name
+- list of properties like $render.ns that we can use
+- component event list (init, etc..?)

 ## Mail to Derby.js Google group